-The Advanced Interpolation Plugin is a plugin which is designed to simplify advanced interpolation between States.
+The Advanced Interpolation Plugin simplifies advanced interpolation between States.
 This plugin provides numerous interpolation methods which are applied using the standard InterpolateBetween method provided by Glue.
 The logic generated by this plugin is available through an overload to the InterpolateToState method.

 Just like the regular InterpolateToState method, the method generated by this plugin needs to only be called one time and interpolation will automatically happen over time with no additional custom code needed.
 In other words, if you are familiar with the InterpolateToState method provided by Glue, you will find this method very similar in usage.